pulumi/docs/content/docs/get-started/aws/begin.md

 If you have previously <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html" target="_blank">installed</a> and <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html" target="_blank">configured</a> the AWS CLI, Pulumi will respect and use your configuration settings.

-If you do not have the AWS CLI installed or plan on using Pulumi from within a CI/CD pipeline, <a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys" target="_blank">retrieve your access key ID and secret access key</a> and then set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` environment variables on your workstation.
+If you do not have the AWS CLI installed or plan on using Pulumi from within a CI/CD pipeline, <a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys" target="_blank">retrieve your access key ID and secret access key</a> and then set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables on your workstation.

 {{< chooser os "linux,macos,windows" >}}
 {{% choosable os linux %}}